-- a Covid-19 molecular (e.g. RT-PCR, viral or nucleic acid amplification) test from a nasal or throat or oral rinse and/or saliva sample taken and NEGATIVE result received (both within five days of commencement of travel to the Territory)
+- COVID-19 molecular (e.g., RT-PCR, viral or nucleic acid amplification) test from a nasal or throat or oral rinse and/or saliva sample taken and NEGATIVE result received (both within five days of commencement of travel to the Territory)

-- a Covid-19 antibody finger stick or blood draw test taken and POSITIVE result received (both within four months of commencement of travel to the Territory)
+- A COVID-19 antigen or PCR test taken and negative result received (both within 48 hours of commencement of travel to the Territory)

 - Travelers will be required to present their travel clearance (email with green QR-code) from the USVI Travel Screening Portal to airline or marine transportation personnel or may be denied boarding.
 Digital or printed documents are acceptable.

-- Travelers are required to present their travel clearance (email with green QR-code) from the USVI Travel Screening Portal and an acceptable Covid-19 test result to local officials upon arrival to the Territory.
+- Travelers are required to present their travel clearance (email with green QR-code) from the USVI Travel Screening Portal and an acceptable COVID-19 test result to local officials upon arrival in the Territory.

-- Travelers originating outside of the US should use Covid-19 testing facilities that are formally approved in their departure country.
-Many countries comply with ISO15189 or ISO/IEC17025 standards.
-Notwithstanding, the USVI reserves the right to reject any test result and/or require a traveler to re-test upon arrival to the Territory.
+- Travelers originating outside of the United States should use COVID-19 testing facilities that are formally approved in their departure country.
+Many countries comply with 15015189 or ISOPEC17025 standards.
+Notwithstanding, the USVI reserves the right to reject any test result and/or require a traveler to re-test upon arrival in the Territory.

-- Please note that effective January 26, 2021, international air passengers directly arriving to or transitting throught the U.S. Virgin Islands from a foreign country (i.e., anywhere that is NOT a state, territory, or possession of the United States), must follow Centers for Disease Control and Prevention (CDC) travel requirements to entering the United States of America. (see here)
+- Effective January 26, 2021, international air passengers directly arriving to or transiting through the U.S. Virgin Islands from a foreign country (i.e., anywhere that is NOT a state, territory or possession of the United States), must follow Centers for Disease Control and Prevention (CDC) travel requirements to entering the United States of America (see here, updated May 7, 2021)

-- Please note that some states in the U.S. have enacted Covid-19 travel requirements, such as the need to provide evidence of Covid-19 testing within a specified period of time, for travelers entering (or returning to) that state.
-Hence, travelers departing from the U.S. Virgin Islands are advised to check with their intended destination to determine what, if any, Covid-19 travel or testing requirements are in place.
-A list of labs in the Territory that offer Covid-19 testing can be found here.
+- Please note that some states in the U.S. have enacted COVID-19 travel requirements, such as the need to provide evidence of COVID-19 testing within a specified period of time, for travelers entering (or returning to) that state.
+Hence, travelers departing from the U.S. Virgin Islands are advised to check with their intended destination to determine what, if any, COVID-19 travel or testing requirements are in place.
+A list of labs in the Territory that offer COVID-19 testing can be found here: here.